ZertoPublic/zerto-code-samples/README.md

 These code samples provide sample code in PowerShell showing how one could connect to a ZVML appliance and perform some common operations, such as list VPGs.

+# Code Samples in this Repo:

+- ZVML-simple-list-vpgs.ps1 - Shows how to connect to ZVM Linux appliance using Keycloak token, then list VPGs of a Zerto site